Sanchitp990/Course/Web Development/Back-End Development/Python/Chapter - 03 Variables and DataTypes/Chapter - 03 Variables and DataTypes.md

 ## Overview

 - Data Types in Python
 - Built-in data types
-    - NoneType
-    - Numeric Types
-    - Sequences
+- Variables in Python

 ## Data Types in Python